Troitskaya line

-The Troitskaya line (Троицкая ли́ния, named after its planned terminus in the town of Troitsk) (Line 16; Emerald Line), previously Kommunarskaya line, Коммунарская ли́ния, after the suburb of Kommunarka is a line of the Moscow Metro that will initially extend to the settlement of Kommunarka in the Novomoskovsky Administrative Okrug, or New Moscow from Novatorskaya station.
+The Troitskaya line (Троицкая ли́ния, named after its planned terminus in the town of Troitsk) (Line 16; Emerald Line), previously Kommunarskaya Line, Коммунарская ли́ния, after the suburb of Kommunarka is a line of the Moscow Metro that will initially extend to the settlement of Kommunarka in the Novomoskovsky Administrative Okrug, or New Moscow from Novatorskaya station.
 Future expansion plans will extend the line to the town of Troitsk.
 The first section of the line from Novatorskaya to Tyutchevskaya opened on 7 September 2024.
-In the future, it will be connected to the Nekrasovskaya line of the Moscow Metro system.

 Development

 Following the expansion of the city of Moscow, which doubled the city’s size, the city administration sought to increase public transit into the area, known as New Moscow.
 In 2014, the Mayor of Moscow, Sergey Sobyanin, undertook a visit to China where he signed an agreement with the China Railway Construction Corporation (CRCC) and China International Fund to build a line to New Moscow and finance construction by developing real estate at the stations.
 With the fall of the ruble in late 2014, negotiations over costs were held up and the Deputy Mayor for Construction Marat Khusnullin announced that the city would continue development using its own funds.

 By 2016, the city was again negotiating with CRCC for construction of the line.
 Rather than CRCC handling the whole project, the city wanted to split the work between Russian and Chinese workers.
-The parties agreed not only on construction of the Troistkaya line, but also three stations of the Bolshaya Koltsevaya line: Michurinsky Prospekt, Aminyevskaya, and Prospekt Vernadskogo.
+The parties agreed not only on construction of the Troitskaya line, but also three stations of the Bolshaya Koltsevaya line: Michurinsky Prospekt, Aminyevskaya, and Prospekt Vernadskogo.

 On 19 June 2019, construction began on the Universitet Druzhby Narodov station, and on 17 July it was announced that construction work at various stages was already underway at all stations of the first section.